 - Many institutions encourage or insist that their researchers publish their research findings open access.

 Several research funders set the requirement that the results of research funded by them be published open access.
-Often, this can be done either in a pure open access journal or through the parallel publishing of an article manuscript that has gone through the peer review process.
+Often, this can be done either in a fully open access journal or through self-archiving of an article manuscript that has gone through the peer review process.

 To find out what requirements specific research funders set, one can look in the Sherpa/JULIET database.
 It has information on, for instance, what type of publishing is required and what time limits apply.